-- Purchasing manager job outlook: The BLS projects that jobs for purchasing managers will grow by 4% nationally over the 2018-2028 period, adding an additional 2,800 job openings.
+- Purchasing manager job outlook: The BLS projects that jobs for purchasing managers will grow by 6% nationally over the 2020-2030 period.

-- How much purchasing managers can earn: The BLS reports that the average salary for purchasing managers nationwide was $125,630 per year ($60.40 per hour) as of May 2018.*
+- How much purchasing managers can earn: The BLS reports that the average salary for purchasing managers nationwide is $134,590 per year ($64.71 per hour).*

 Construction Project Managers

 - Job description: Construction managers supervise construction activities from the planning stages through to completion.
 They direct budgeting, supplying, staffing and contracting, and confer with everyone from engineers to municipal planning officials to ensure their projects comply with safety and land use regulations.

 - Where they work: According to the BLS, most construction managers are either self-employed, work for specialty trade contractors or for non-residential construction.

 - Construction manager job outlook: The BLS projects that construction project management jobs will grow by 11% nationally over the 2020-2030 period.